johbrust/simulink_gym/Readme.md

 This wrapper uses Gym version 0.21.0 for easy usage with established RL libraries such as [Stable-Baselines3](https://stable-baselines3.readthedocs.io/en/master/index.html) or [rllib](https://www.ray.io/rllib).

+> [!NOTE]
-> :grey_exclamation: The Gym library currently undergoes breaking changes in the newest versions.
+> The Gym library currently undergoes breaking changes in the newest versions.
 Once the RL libraries are switching to the newer Gym interface, [this wrapper will also be updated](https://github.com/johbrust/simulink_gym/issues/11).

 ## How it works